raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ### exponentiation of denumerables

 Back to products.
-The product of two denumerables in denumerable.
+The product of two denumerables is denumerable.

 By inference, the product of three or more denumerables is also denumerable, because the denumerability of the product operation is transitive.
 Take denumerable sets `a`, `b`, `c`, and `d`. `a` and `b` are denumerable, and we know that `prod2(a, b)` is denumerable.
 Therefore `prod2(prod2(a, b), c)` is denumerable, and so is `prod2(prod2(prod2(a, b), c), d)`.

-We can build `prod` on this basis:
+We can build `prod` on this basis.
+It's a function that takes a finite number of denumerables, and returns an enumeration over their elements, by using `prod2`:

 ```javascript
 function prod (first, ...rest) {